MARTIMM/gnome-gtk3/docs/content-docs/reference/Gtk3/Widget.md

 Gets emitted if keyboard navigation fails.
 See `keynav-failed()` for details.

-Returns: `True` if stopping keyboard navigation is fine, `False` if the emitting widget should try to handle the keyboard navigation attempt in its parent container(s).
+Returns: `1` if stopping keyboard navigation is fine, `0` if the emitting widget should try to handle the keyboard navigation attempt in its parent container(s).

     method handler (
-      Unknown type GTK_TYPE_DIRECTION_TYPE $direction,
+      Int $direction,
       Int :$_handle_id,
       Gnome::GObject::Object :_widget($widget),
       *%user-options